Aadhi: Release

 The makers initially targeted a release by Christmas 2017, but in August that year, Jeethu confirmed the film would not be released at Christmas because filming was expected to finish by October and the film would have an extensive post-production.
 In early November 2017, Jeethu stated they had a few more days of filming left but had already begun the post-production work to ensure a release by the end of January 2018.
 Release date was confirmed in December 2017.
 Aadhi released in India on 26 January 2018.

 Critical reception

 Aadhi opened to positive response from critics.
-Anna M. M. Vetticad from Firstpost rated 3.5 out of 5 stars and wrote that "Pranav Mohanlal is a perfect fit for a smashing action flick" and called it "one of the most exciting rollercoaster rides ever to emerge from Malayalam cinema ...
-Aadhi is marked by some clever writing, slick execution, top-notch production values and chases that are so frickin' awesome, they rival the Bourne films although Mollywood works on a fraction of the budget of an average Hollywood venture" and "Parkour is not Pranav's only strength.
-He is sweet-looking and a natural before the camera".
-Meera Suresh of The New Indian Express also gave 3.5 out of 5 and called it "an impressive debut from Pranav", stating that "it is a film made just for Pranav, to announce his arrival, and it is nothing less than grand ...
-Pranav makes it all worthwhile.
-With mind-boggling action sequences and enough screen presence, Mohanlal's son makes a comfortable debut, winning us with his charisma ...
-Full marks for the terrific performance in the action sequences, which are the film's highlights".

-G. Ragesh of Malayala Manorama awarded 3.5 in a scale of 5 and said: "Pranav Mohanlal, perhaps, could not have waited for a better cinematic package than Aadhi to mark his entry to Malayalam cinema as a lead actor.
-The Jeethu Joseph directorial offers everything that a film in the populist mold can offer and explore all aspects of Pranav's acting skills" and "at the center of the narrative is a convincing performance by Pranav as an innocent young dreamer as well as a courageous and smart parkour expert".
-Describing the film "a thrilling ride", Sify critic rated 3 out of 5 and wrote: "Aadhi is an entertaining journey of a youth, which gives you some edge of the seat moments with his action skills ...
-In a role that demands tremendous acrobatic skills, Pranav Mohanlal makes a confident debut as a hero.
-He performs in a dedicated way and is a delight to watch as he unleashes his amazing athletic prowess" and "it's a rather simple storyline, and Jeethu Joseph has evidently tried to keep the viewers engaged using a fast paced presentation".
+Anna M. M. Vetticad of Firstpost rated 3.5/5 stars and wrote "Aadhi is one of the most exciting rollercoaster rides ever to emerge from Malayalam cinema."
+Meera Suresh of The New Indian Express gave 3.5/5 stars and called it "an impressive debut from Pranav", stating that "With mind-boggling action sequences and enough screen presence, Mohanlal's son makes a comfortable debut, winning us with his charisma."